Codearte/gradle-nexus-staging-plugin/README.md

 The first matching strategy win.
 If you need to set an empty password use `''` (an empty string) instead of null.

+## FAQ

+### 1. Why do I get `Wrong number of received repositories in state 'open'.
+Expected 1, received 2`?

+There may be a few reasons to get this.

+1. Ensure using the [Nexus UI](https://oss.sonatype.org/) that there are no old open staging repositories from the previous executions.
+If yes, just drop them suing the UI and try again.
+This is quite common during the initial experiments with the plugin.

+2. It takes some time to close and/or promote a staging repository in Nexus, especially with multiple artifacts.
+The plugin has a built-in retry mechanism, however, the default value can be too [low](https://github.com/Codearte/gradle-nexus-staging-plugin/issues/12), especially for the multiproject build.
+To confirm that enable logging at the info level in Gradle (using the `--info` or `-i` build parameter).
+You should see log messages similar to `Attempt 8/8 failed.`.
+If yes, increase the timeout using the `numberOfRetries` or `delayBetweenRetriesInMillis` configuration parameters.

+3. An another reason to get the aforementioned error is releasing more than one project using the same Nexus staging repository simultaneously
+(usually automatically from a Continuous Delivery pipeline from a Continuous Integration server).
+Unfortunately Gradle does not provide a mechanism to track/manage staging repository where the artifacts are being uploaded.
+Therefore, it is hard to distinguish on closing the own/current repository from the one created by our another project.
+There is an [idea](https://github.com/Codearte/gradle-nexus-staging-plugin/issues/29) how it could be handled using the Nexus API.
+Please comment in that [issue](https://github.com/Codearte/gradle-nexus-staging-plugin/issues/29) if you are in that situation.

 ## Additional information

 **The released version is available as a technology preview and it definitely will be evolving breaking backward compatibility.
 Please take it into